osrf/gazebo_tutorials/haptix_install/tutorial.md

 researchers and developers to test their control software before running on the real hardware.
 The HAPTIX setup is composed of a Gazebo simulator, a client library and a client controller.
-The Gazebo simulator runs on a Linux machine, whereas the client library and the client controller can run on Linux and Windows hosts.
-This tutorial will guide your through the installation of Gazebo and the client library.
+The Gazebo simulator runs on a Linux machine, whereas the HAPTIX client library and the client controller can run on Linux and Windows hosts.
+This tutorial will guide your through the installation of Gazebo and the HAPTIX client library.
 Check out the rest of the HAPTIX tutorials for instructions on how to create your own hand controller.

 [[file:files/haptix_SDK_diagram.png|800px]]